 YouTube Live

-Google’s live streaming platform that allows creators, educators, and brands to broadcast real-time video to subscribers and the public.
-Offers monetization, Super Chat, and DVR features.
+Google’s live streaming platform allows creators, educators, and brands to broadcast real-time video to subscribers and the public.
+It offers monetization, Super Chat, and DVR features.

 YouTube Premiere